Morris Woods State Nature Preserve: History

-Highlights of the Place
+Highlights

-The Morris Woods State Nature Preserve has gained fame for its variety of biodiversity and natural landscapes.
-The nature preserve, estimated at 165 acres, is composed of mature hardwood forests, wetlands, and meadows.
+The Morris Woods State Nature Preserve has some biodiversity due to its variety of natural landscapes.
+The nature preserve, at about 165 acres, is composed of mature hardwood forests, wetlands, and meadows.
 These ecosystems add up to a habitat with diverse plant and animal species.
-The trails wind throughout the dense canopy of the forests, offering visitors the chance for bird-watching and observation of various species.
+The trails offer visitors the chance for bird-watching and observation of various species.